 It is a violation of this policy for a Complainant(s), Respondent(s), and/or witness(es) to knowingly making false statements or knowingly submitting false information during the grievance process, including intentionally making a false report of Sexual Harassment or submitting a false Formal Complaint.
+The Board will not tolerate such conduct, which is a violation of the Student Code of Conduct (x) and the Employee/Administrator Handbook.
+[DRAFTING NOTE: The Board should confirm/verify that its Student Code of Conduct and any Employee/Administrator Handbook(s) include a prohibition against intentionally making a false report, submitting a false Formal Complaint, or making a false statement or submitting false information during a Title IX grievance process.
+Such misconduct should be a sanctionable offensive pursuant to the Student Code of Conduct and Employee/Administrator Handbook(s).]

-The Board will not tolerate such conduct, which is a violation of the Student Code of Conduct ( $\sqrt{}$ ) and the Employee/Administrator Handbook The Respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.
+The Respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance process.